CT scan

 Radiation

 If you're pregnant, there’s a risk the radiation could harm your baby.
 How big a risk there is can depend on how many weeks pregnant you are, and the area of your body being scanned.
-Your doctor may still suggest you have a CT scan if it’s an emergency or they think the benefits would outweigh any potential risks.
+Your doctor may still suggest you have a CT scan if it’s an emergency, or if they think the benefits would outweigh any potential risks.

 Contrast medium